-David Lloyd Leisure is Europe’s largest and fastest growing group of premium racquets, health and fitness clubs.
-We operate clubs in the UK and mainland Europe and employ over 9,000 people.
+We are Europe’s largest group of premium racquets, health and fitness clubs operating clubs in the UK and mainland Europe and employing over 7,000 people and we are committed to appropriate tax governance as outlined below.

 Governance in relation to taxation

-Ultimate responsibility for The Group’s tax strategy and compliance rests with the Board of Deuce Acquisitions Limited as delegated to the CFO.
-The Audit & Risk Committee’s requirement to monitor the integrity of The Group’s financial reporting system, internal controls and risk management framework, expressly includes those elements relating to taxation.
+Ultimate responsibility for The Group’s tax strategy and compliance rests with the Board of Deuce Topco Limited as delegated to the CFO.
+The requirement of Internal Audit to monitor the integrity of The Group’s financial reporting systems, internal controls and risk management framework, expressly includes those elements relating to taxation.

-The CFO is the Board member with responsibility for tax matters and day-to-day management of the tax affairs delegated to the Tax Manager.
+The CFO is the Board member with responsibility for tax matters and day-to-day management of the tax affairs delegated to the Head of Tax.
 The Group’s tax team is staffed with appropriately qualified individuals.

 The Board ensures that The Group’s tax strategy is one of the factors considered in all our significant business decisions.